How to Make a Partnership Agreement Legally Binding?

 - All partners are responsible for the payment of all debts, either with business or personal funding.

 It is also important to evaluate the type of partnership.
 Different partnerships have different expectations and legal liabilities.
 There are three different types of partnerships to consider.

-- General: In a general partnership, each partner has equal responsibility in the business decisions.
+- General: In a general partnership, each partner has equal responsibility in business decisions.
 This is the default type of partnership that will be assumed when legal disputes arise.

 - Limited: Limited partnerships give some partners more control over decisions, while the other partners are considered to be silent partners.
-This type of partnership is more complex, and partners often do not participate in the daily business activities.
+This type of partnership is more complex, and partners often do not participate in daily business activities.

 - Limited Liability: Limited liability partnerships divide the financial responsibilities and tasks of the business among active both owners and silent partners.
 Some partners may be legally protected from liability, similar to a corporate setup.
 Limited liability partnerships should always be registered with the state to ensure legal protection.

 In most states, if there is no legal documentation that supports the existence of a partnership, it will be considered a general partnership.
-This means that all partners will share responsibilities and debts of the business.
+This means that all partners will share the responsibilities and debts of the business.
 Although none of these partnerships require documentation to form the legal partnership, there are many advantages to doing so.

 - A legal partnership establishes roles and expectations.